cybertraining-dsc/fa20-523-302/project/project.md

 **Figure 1:** Data distribution per movement class.

-Figure 2 is an example of the data's representation of a class of movement.
-In this instance it's that of a male jogging.
+Only roll, pitch, and yaw are shown for clarity and to illustrate the quality of the readings obtained by the sensors.
+Figures 2-7 illustrate sensor readouts over time for each class of movement.

 ![Figure 2](https://raw.githubusercontent.com/cybertraining-dsc/fa20-523-302/main/project/images/timeseries_run.png)